mbbu/Bioinformatics-Unit-Training/Annual_training_schedule.md

     • Introduction to data backup and version control (Git and GitHub, Pipeline tools)

 ## MARCH
-### Survery and Reasearch Data Management with REDCap (End of March)
+### Survey and Research Data Management with REDCap (End of March)
 We have the H3Africa meeting, where *icipe* will host the fellows training.
-We are planning for a REDCap training at the end of March.
+We are planning for REDCap training at the end of March.
 This will cover:
     - How to use REDCap for surveys
-    - Setting up rubust surveys (We need to find a trainer on this)
+    - Setting up robust surveys (We need to find a trainer on this)
     - Research data management